Remote Teaching Toolkit

 Start here to prepare your readiness for alternative delivery options.

-Focus on just a few areas of functionality within Blackboard: Uploading & Creating Content, Facilitating Course Discussions, Collecting Assignments, Grading & Feedback.
+Focus on just a few areas of functionality within Canvas: Uploading & Creating Content, Facilitating Course Discussions, Collecting Assignments, Grading & Feedback.

-- Upload your syllabus as a file or create one in Blackboard
+- Upload your syllabus as a file or create one in Canvas

-- Create folders or modules to organize your content (weeks, units, chapters)
+- Create modules to organize your content (weeks, units, chapters)

 - Create discussions for students to post written messages in the course